 New Orleans Somehow I had missed this proposal, but stumbled across it on the interweb by chance.
+I also came upon this wonderful guncleanguide, which I recommend for every one.
 Several people were arguing back and forth about mandatory insurance for gun owners.
 Interesting.

 The notion seemed to be that in addition to a requirement that gun owners be required to obtain a permit to openly carry a gun in public and, increasingly, private spaces, that they should also be required to buy and carry proof of insurance for carrying the guns in order to potentially compensate for the damages and destruction triggered by this exercise of their supposed Second Amendment rights in bearing the arms.
 There’s a certain logic in all of this.
 Perhaps such mandatory insurance might offset the cost in physical and mental damage to victims of such tragedies as we have seen in Connecticut, Nevada, Texas and elsewhere on an almost daily basis.

 Would it act to prevent any of these disasters?
 Not likely.
 Car insurance is mandatory, but the only penalty is a fine when caught and possibly loss of a driver’s license to operate motor vehicles in the future.
 Health insurance is mandatory at least for a little longer, and, though not exactly enforced, does come with a penalty for lack of coverage, because of the public costs triggered by the lack of insurance.
 Congress, responsible for the public good and common interest, seems more concerned by their personal interest in votes and contributions due to the employer protest and some individual complaints about having to pay one or the other.
 So, whether good public policy or not, insurance is likely a nonstarter.